rlgraph/rlgraph/README.md

 [![Build Status](https://travis-ci.org/rlgraph/rlgraph.svg?branch=master)](https://travis-ci.org/rlgraph/rlgraph)

 # RLgraph
-Flexible computation graphs for deep reinforcement learning.
+Modular computation graphs for deep reinforcement learning.

 RLgraph is a framework to quickly prototype, define and execute reinforcement learning algorithms both in research and practice.
 RLgraph is different from most other libraries as it can support